basho/basho_docs/content/riak/kv/2.1.3/using/admin/commands.md

   - /riak/2.1.3/ops/running/cluster-admin
 ---

+[use admin riak-admin#cluster]: /riak/kv/2.1.3/using/admin/riak-admin/#cluster
+[concept clusters]: /riak/kv/2.1.3/concepts/clusters
+[cluster ops add remove node]: /riak/kv/2.1.3/using/cluster-operations/adding-removing-nodes
+[use admin riak-admin#cluster-plan]: /riak/kv/2.1.3/using/admin/riak-admin/#cluster-plan
+[use admin riak-admin#cluster-commit]: /riak/kv/2.1.3/using/admin/riak-admin/#cluster-commit

-This document explains usage of the `[[riak-admin cluster|riak-admin Command Line#cluster]]` interface, which enables you to perform a wide variety of cluster-level actions.
+This document explains usage of the [`riak-admin cluster`][use admin riak-admin#cluster] interface, which enables you to perform a wide variety of cluster-level actions.

 ## How Cluster Administration Works